Astrid-Lubang/FINALS_ELECTIVES_DATASET/README.md

 # IV.
 CONCLUSIONS
 <p align="justify">
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-## Overview
-This project demonstrates a dog breed classification pipeline using transfer learning with MobileNetV2.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This project demonstrates a dog breed classification pipeline using transfer learning with MobileNetV2.
 It involves data preprocessing, model training, and displaying predictions with breed names overlayed on images.
 The approach leverages a pre-trained model to achieve high accuracy with limited data and computational resources.

-## Features
+## Findings
 - **Data Preprocessing**: Normalization and augmentation for robust training.
 - **Transfer Learning**: MobileNetV2 as the base model.
 - **Breed Prediction**: Classifies and overlays the predicted breed on dog images.